 Inspiration

-Watch a maintainer's review history and you'll see the same thing, MR after MR: a link to the styleguide, a correction typed by hand, a rule explained to someone who'd never have found it.
-The rule is often written down.
-It still doesn't transfer — because knowing a convention and being able to hand someone the rule are different things.
+Watch a GitLab maintainer's review history and you'll see the same thing, merge request after merge request: a link to the styleguide, a correction typed by hand, a rule explained one more time to someone who'd never have found it.
+Here's the trap — the rule is often written down.
+It still doesn't transfer.
+Because knowing a convention and being able to hand someone the rule are different things.
 Michael Polanyi called it tacit knowledge: we know more than we can tell.
-A senior maintainer spots a weak title or an un-idiomatic metric name instantly, but couldn't always write you the rule.
-So it lives in their head, transferred one tired comment at a time.
+A senior maintainer can spot a weak MR title, the wrong file for a handler, an un-idiomatic metric name — instantly — but couldn't always write you the rule.
+So it lives in their head, and it transfers one tired comment at a time.

-That's the real bottleneck between a contributor's first MR and their first merge — not the code, the conventions no one ever wrote down.
+That's the real bottleneck between a contributor's first MR and their first merge: not the code, the conventions no one ever fully wrote down.

 What if a project's own review history could surface that tacit knowledge and put it to work — greeting every contributor on day one, instead of living only in a maintainer's head?